gregphillips03/dsci401/README.md

 + I'm going to combine the voting method with ```GridSearchCV``` which is a way of optimizing the model.
 Instead of manually picking out a bunch of parameters by hand, I'm going to let it fine tune the model for me - thus optimizing it all at once.

 	> A Word of Caution: Even with relatively small amounts of data (5000-10000 observations), this process can be computationally intensive.
 If you have access to a beefed up virtual machine, or a Hadoop cluster, you can save a lot of computing time.
-If you're on you local machine, grab a cup of coffee - especially when you have lots of data.
+If you're on your local machine, grab a cup of coffee - especially when you have lots of data.

 + After the Grid Search runs, we refit the model on our training data, then call the ```score``` method on the ```VotingClassifier``` object we created.
 The scoring metrics are different for each estimator you use, but you can find the characteristics for the voting estimator <a href="http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html#sklearn.ensemble.VotingClassifier.score">here</a>, but this one basically delivers us back the mean accuracy by default.